Student Conduct Policies

 - Misuse of long distance telephone codes or cable;

-- Use of campus resources or personnel for profit such as using a residence hall room, residence phone extension, or college email address to establish and/or operate a business.
+- Use of resources or personnel for profit such as using a residence hall room, residence phone extension, or college email address to establish and/or operate a business.

 We expect that all students follow laws and policies intended to minimize risk of harm.
 Policies that reflect this community value include: alcohol, drugs, fire safety, hazardous materials, safety and security, and weapons and explosives.